greengru34/ggh/README.md

-# GGH
+# GG

-### What is GGH?
+### What is GG?
-- GGH is web proxy hoster
+- GG or GreenGr is a web proxy hoster
-- GGH has deployed many web proxys like Dogeub, Interstellar, and even Utopia
+- GG has deployed many web proxys like Dogeub, Interstellar, and even Utopia
-- GGH has also "cracked" many games like Minecraft and Cookie Clicker
+- GG has also "cracked" many games like Minecraft and Cookie Clicker

 ### Why use GGH?
 GGH is completly free and ad free